Last updated on August 18th, 2024 at 04:30 pm

 Also known as red valerian, Jupiter’s Beard (Centranthus ruber) is a very hardy plant that is a great beginner perennial; it was one of the first drought-resistant plants I grew on my own.
 Its dark pink blooms add color from late spring clear until frost.

 It does self-sow somewhat prolificly, which is great to fill in large spaces, and isn’t much of a problem if you pull up unwanted baby plants relatively quickly.
-They develop a large taproot that can be tough to remove; this root is what makes them such a great low water plant.
+They develop a large taproot that can be tough to remove; this deep root is what makes many of these plants such great low water plants.

 Drought-tolerant perennials for shade

 Finding plants for dry shade can be a challenging as options are somewhat limited compared to full sun.
-However, many of the full sun plants listed on this page can tolerate some light shade.
+However, many of the full sun plants listed above can tolerate some light shade.

 Coral Bells